 Location.
+40° 21.9′ N, 74° 9.8′ W. Marker is in Holmdel, New Jersey, in Monmouth County.
+The marker and sculpture are located far behind the giant transistor shaped water tower behind what was once a reflection pond on the abandoned Bell Labs facility.
 Touch for map.
-The marker and sculpture are located far behind the giant transistor shaped water tower behind what was once a reflection pond on the abandoned Bell Labs facility.
 Marker is at or near this postal address: 101 Crawfords Corner Road, Holmdel NJ 07733, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Radio Astronomy (approx. half a mile away); Geraldine Morgan Thompson (1872-1967) (approx. 2.6 miles away); British Retreat Route (approx. 3.3 miles away); Middletown Village (approx. 3.3 miles away); a different marker also named Middletown Village (approx. 3.7 miles away); North American Phalanx (approx. 3.7 miles away); a different marker also named British Retreat Route (approx. 3.8 miles away); Fairview Cemetery Veterans Monument (approx. 3.9 miles away).

-More about this marker.
+More about this monument.
 The picture on the marker is of, "Karl Jansky and his 100-foot-long rotating directional antenna, from a photograph taken in 1932."

 Two other markers commemorating famous events or discoveries on Bell Lab sites have dissapeared.
 This marker was erected by a private company that no longer exists and is not being maintained.
 It will likely no longer exist in a few years.